COVESA/dlt-daemon/doc/dlt-adaptor-stdin.1.md

 :    To flush the buffered logs while unregistering app

--s

-:    Set socket to Blocking mode if unix socket is used

 -t

 :    Set timeout when sending messages at exit, in ms (default: 10000 = 10sec)